Anthony and Cleopatra

 By losing of our prayers.
 (II.i.5-8)

-But Pompey is confident.
-“The people love me, and the sea is mine” (II.i.9).
-He is glad that “Mark Anthony / In Egypt sits at dinner, and will make / No wars without-doors” (II.i.11-13), and he considers Caesar an upstart, losing affection and loyalty for monetary tribute.
-Lepidus is a waste of space.
 Pompey hopes that Cleopatra will “Tie up the libertine in a field of feasts, / Keep his brain fuming” (II.i.23f).
-But news arrives that Antony is due any moment back in Rome.
+But news arrives that Anthony is due any moment back in Rome.
 At least, Pompey can rationalize, the threat he himself poses must be significant enough to “pluck” Anthony from “the lap of Egypt’s widow” (II.i.37).
-Menas reassures Pompey that Caesar and Antony are probably antagonistic towards each other, but Pompey worries that they might patch up their differences in light of the greater danger.
+Menas reassures Pompey that Caesar and Anthony are probably antagonistic towards each other, but Pompey worries that they might patch up their differences in light of the greater danger.

 SCENE ii

-Lepidus hopes Anthony will act reverently to Caesar but Enobarbus insists Anthony will not demean himself and will exert an appropriate defiance.
-Caesar enters with his officers Maecenas and Agrippa, and Lepidus continues trying to smooth matters over: “When we debate / Our trivial difference loud, we do commit / Murther in healing wounds” (I.ii.20-22) — a medical analogy for the occasion and possibly a Shakespearean international critique.
+Lepidus hopes Anthony will act reverently to Caesar, but Enobarbus insists Anthony will not demean himself and will exert an appropriate defiance.
+Caesar enters with his officers Maecenas and Agrippa, and Lepidus continues trying to smooth matters over: “When we debate / Our trivial difference loud, we do commit / Murther in healing wounds” (I.ii.22-24) — a medical analogy for the occasion and possibly a Shakespearean international critique.

 This scene of bickering egos has been called a clash between the power of personality and the impersonality of power (Goddard, II 185).
 Caesar trusts no one, which makes him politically successful; he’s inherited the canniness but not the generosity of his uncle and adoptive father, Julius Caesar.

-CleopatraAnthony remarks that Pompey is not really his enemy, so perhaps some diplomacy will work.
-The triumvirs retire, matters having been “well disgested” (II.ii.176).
+Anthony remarks that Pompey is not really his enemy, so perhaps some diplomacy will work.
+The triumvirs retire, matters having been “well disgested” (II.ii.182).
 The three officers remain behind: Enobarbus, Maecenas, and Agrippa, the latter two asking Enobarbus about the luxurious life in Egypt.
-The description scene of Cleopatra’s barge is taken very directly from Plutarch (or the translation).
+The description scene of Cleopatra’s barge is taken very directly from Plutarch (or the translation) — practically prose rendered into blank verse.
 Enobarbus also recounts the meeting of Anthony and Cleopatra, involving the politics of food — who would come to whose supper.
-The blur between Cleopatra and her land emerges in a crude assertion by Agrippa: “She made great Caesar lay his sword to bed; / He ploughed her, and she cropp’d” (II.ii.226-227).
+The blur between Cleopatra and her land emerges in a crude assertion by Agrippa: “She made great Caesar lay his sword to bed; / He ploughed her, and she cropp’d” (II.ii.231-232).
 But Enobarbus speaks of her enchanting qualities.
-Maecenas notes that “Now Anthony / Must leave her utterly” (II.ii.232f), and we worry about Enobarbus’ diplomacy; perhaps his camaraderie goes too far in his predicting that Anthony will not leave Cleopatra: “Age cannot wither her, nor custom stale / Her infinite variety” (II.ii.234-235) — a quotation paraphrased by Sherlock Holmes.
+Maecenas notes that “Now Anthony / Must leave her utterly” (II.ii.237), and we worry about Enobarbus’ diplomacy; perhaps his camaraderie goes too far in his predicting that Anthony will not leave Cleopatra:

 SCENE iii

-With Caesar chaperoning, Anthony tells Octavia not to worry about his obligatory absences nor his checkered past, that he’ll be true.
-But after a soothsayer tells Anthony that Caesar’s fortunes are better and that Anthony’s character withers in the presence of Caesar, an indication that he’s trying to align himself in the wrong world, Anthony “will to Egypt; / And though I make this marriage for my peace, / I’ th’ East my pleasure lies” (II.iii.39-41).
+But after a soothsayer tells Anthony that Caesar’s fortunes are better and that Anthony’s character withers in the presence of Caesar, an indication that he’s trying to align himself in the wrong world, Anthony “will to Egypt; / And though I make this marriage for my peace, / I’ th’ East my pleasure lies” (II.iii.38-40).

 SCENE iv